Physical Therapist Assistant

 Southern Adventist University’s PTA Program

-The physical therapist assistant program at Southern Adventist University is a 12 month sequence of classes that begin each January and commence in December of the same year.
+The physical therapist assistant program at Southern Adventist University is a 15 month sequence of classes that begin each August and commence in December of the following year.
 Students will initially spend a majority of time in the classroom followed by three major clinical rotations, one four weeks and two six weeks.

 Clinical placements will be assigned by the Director of Clinical Education or a designate (or program director).
 Because of the limited number of local facilities available, assignments cannot be made on the basis of the student’s family/marital status or personal preference.
 Although the department makes an effort to accommodate the student’s preference, the student agrees to accept the clinical assignment made by the department at any of the affiliated facilities, whether local or out of state.
 Clinical facilities may also require a background check and or fingerprinting and may have certain stipulations (ie, immunizations, CPR certification) that need to be met before the student is assigned.
 Costs for these requirements are the student’s financial responsibility.

 Southern Adventist University is seeking accreditation of a new physical therapist assistant education program from CAPTE.
-The program is planning to submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage, on June 1, 2018.
+On June 1, 2018, the program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program; therefore, no students may be enrolled in technical courses until Candidate for Accreditation status has been achieved.
-Further, though Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.
+Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.